pratiman-91/pratiman-91.github.io/_posts/2020-09-01-Installing WRF from scratch in an HPC using Intel Compilers.md

 ---
 layout: post
-title: Installing WRF from scratch in an HPC using Intel Compilers
+title: Installing WRF from scratch in an HPC using Intel (Classic) Compilers
 author: Pratiman
 ---